-Please note the Inspector will de torming the most appropria to procedure to add ont to hoor those who Please note the Inspector will determine the most appropriate procedure to adopt to hear those who have indicated that they wish to participate at the oral part of the examination.
-Signature: Date: 05/12/14
+Please note the Inspector will dete have indicated that they wish to pa ermine the most appropriate procedure to rticipate at the oral part of the examination adopt to hear those on. ∍ who Signature: Date: 12/12/14

-Name or Organisation : David Scott, 52 Chilton Field Way 3.
-To which part of the Local Plan does 3.
+Name or Organisation : Alexandra Kap pp 3.
 To which part of the Local Plan does this representation relate?
-Paragraph 5.73 Policy Core Policy Proposals Map 15 4.
-Do you consider the Local Plan is : 4.(1) Legally compliant Yes X No 4.(2) Sound (Positively Prepared, Effective and Justified) Yes No x 4 (3) Complies with the Duty to cooperate Yes X No Please mark as appropriate.
+Paragraph 5.73 Policy Core Policy 15 Proposals Map 4.
+Do you consider the Local Plan is: 4.(1) Legally compliant Yes X No 4.(2) Sound (Positively Prepared, Effective and Justified) Yes No Х 4 (3) Complies with the Duty to co- operate Yes X No Please mark as appropriate.
 5. Please give details of why you consider the Local Plan is not legally compliant or is unsound or fails to comply with the duty to co-operate.
-Please be as precise as
+Please be as precise as possible.
+If you wish to support the legal compliance or soundness of the Local Plan or its compliance with the duty to co-operate, please also use this box to set out your